During the survey

 Our data management and security document (see our data policies page) covers the area of anonymity for survey respondents and you will be asked to view and agree to this policy at the time of registration.

 If you have chosen to add ‘open questions’ to your survey you will receive a Verbatim Comments report where some people may have chosen to write something that could identify them.
-Comments will only be reported at organisational level and not broken down into department or other categories, unless specifically requested.
+Comments will only be reported at organisational level and not broken down into department or other categories, unless specifically requested and where numbers are large enough to make this appropriate.

 It is a good idea to tell your staff at the very beginning of your survey period who at your organisation will end up seeing the Verbatim Comment report so that everyone in the organisation is clear on this, but also to assure them that the comments made will not be attributable to any individual unless they choose to make them so in their writing (i.e. by naming themselves or their specific job role in their response).